Antonio447-cloud/SSL-TLS-cryptographic-protocols-lb-using-nginx/README.md

 # SSL/TLS Cryptographic Protocol Solution and Load Balancing Using Nginx

 *Demonstration of how to install and configure an Nginx load balancer and an SSL/TLS digital certificate using HTTPS protocol for end-to-end security.
-Additionally, we will register a new DNS name.
-The source code used on this project was retrieved from darey.io.*
+Additionally, we will register a new DNS name.*

 - *This project is a continuation of project:*